-The Panel finds the entirety of the mark GEICO is reproduced within the disputed domain name.
+The Panel finds the entirety of the mark is reproduced within the disputed domain names.

-Although the addition of other terms such as here "careers" may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
+Although the addition of other elements such as here the number "7" may bear on assessment of the second and third elements, the Panel finds that in the present case the addition of the number "7" does not prevent a finding of confusing similarity between the disputed domain names and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.

-The addition of the generic Top-Level Domain ("gTLD") ".com" in the disputed domain name is a standard registration requirement and as such may be disregarded under the confusing similarity test under the Policy, paragraph 4(a)(i).
+The addition of the respective generic Top-Level Domains ("gTLD") in the disputed domain names is a standard registration requirement and as such may be disregarded under the confusing similarity test under the Policy, paragraph 4(a)(i).
 See WIPO Overview 3.0, section 1.11.1.